ebtc-protocol/ebtc/packages/contracts/test-report.md

       ✓ setLQTYAddress(): reverts when called by non-owner, with wrong address, or twice (216ms)

   Contract: StabilityPool
-    ✓ getStEthColl(): gets the recorded ETH balance
-    ✓ getTotalEBTCDeposits(): gets the recorded EBTC balance
+    ✓ getSystemCollShares(): gets the recorded ETH balance ✓ getTotalEBTCDeposits(): gets the recorded EBTC balance

   Contract: ActivePool
-    ✓ getStEthColl(): gets the recorded ETH balance
-    ✓ getEBTCDebt(): gets the recorded EBTC balance
-    ✓ increaseEBTC(): increases the recorded EBTC balance by the correct amount ✓ decreaseEBTC(): decreases the recorded EBTC balance by the correct amount ✓ sendStEthColl(): decreases the recorded ETH balance by the correct amount
+    ✓ getSystemCollShares(): gets the recorded ETH balance ✓ getSystemDebt(): gets the recorded EBTC balance ✓ increaseEBTC(): increases the recorded EBTC balance by the correct amount ✓ decreaseEBTC(): decreases the recorded EBTC balance by the correct amount ✓ transferSystemCollShares(): decreases the recorded ETH balance by the correct amount

   Contract: DefaultPool
-    ✓ getStEthColl(): gets the recorded EBTC balance
-    ✓ getEBTCDebt(): gets the recorded EBTC balance
-    ✓ increaseEBTC(): increases the recorded EBTC balance by the correct amount ✓ decreaseEBTC(): decreases the recorded EBTC balance by the correct amount (57ms) ✓ sendETHToActivePool(): decreases the recorded ETH balance by the correct amount (50ms)
+    ✓ getSystemCollShares(): gets the recorded EBTC balance ✓ getSystemDebt(): gets the recorded EBTC balance ✓ increaseEBTC(): increases the recorded EBTC balance by the correct amount ✓ decreaseEBTC(): decreases the recorded EBTC balance by the correct amount (57ms) ✓ sendETHToActivePool(): decreases the recorded ETH balance by the correct amount (50ms)